Roc Toolkit internal modules

 206 //!

 207 //!
-Blocks until the task is completed or cancelled.
+Blocks until the task is completed or canceled.

 208 //!
 Does NOT wait until the task completer is called.